dgeorge1010/Shoe-Size-Prediction/README.md

  ### Project Overview
  ---

 This project investigates a dataset containing individuals' height, weight, gender, and shoe size.
 The main goal is to assess if the dataset's features (height, weight, and gender) are adequate for accurately predicting shoe size.
-Additionally, the project aims to evaluate the performance of a regression model applied to this dataset, assessing its potential for developing a reliable predictive model based on feature selection.
+Additionally, the project aims to evaluate the performance of a regression model applied to this dataset, evaluating its potential for developing a reliable predictive model based on feature selection.
 The evaluation metrics used to measure the model's effectiveness include:

  * 1. Mean Squared Error (MSE)